nicopap/cuicui_layout/the_book/reactivity.md

 ### List of items

-So in our _Better Factorio_ game, we can _craft_ things.
+So in our _Better Factorio_ game, we can (apparently?) _craft_ things.
 Let's add an inventory to see which items we crafted.

 This also reveals a limitation[^2] in `cuicui_layout`.
 We want an infinite scrollable list of items, but remember, **it is an error for children to overflow